How To Upcycle, Recycle & Donate Old Pillows In The UK

 As a starter for ten, here are some creative ways to give your old pillows a new lease of life around the home:

-• Into gardening?
-Buy a waterproof pillow protector to pop over your old pillow, and then use the pillow to cushion your knees whilst weeding.
+- Into gardening?
+Make or buy a waterproof pillow protector to pop over your old pillow.
+You can then use the pillow to cushion your knees whilst weeding.
 No more sore knees!

 Due to hygiene risks, old pillows aren’t a standard item that is readily accepted by charity shops or homeless shelters.
 However, you may still be able to pass on your old pillows to help benefit good causes.